Crazier

-"Crazier" is a song by the American singer-songwriter Taylor Swift, taken from the soundtrack to the 2009 film Hannah Montana: The Movie.
+"Crazier" is a song by the American singer-songwriter Taylor Swift from the soundtrack to the 2009 film Hannah Montana: The Movie.
 Swift wrote the song with Robert Ellis Orrall and produced it with Nathan Chapman.
 A country ballad, the song has lyrics about falling in love.
-In Hannah Montana: The Movie, Swift makes a cameo and performs the song.
-"Crazier" was released on Radio Disney and Disney Channel.
+In the film, Crowley Corners organizes a barn party where Swift makes an appearance as herself, performing "Crazier".

-The song peaked at number 17 on the US Billboard Hot 100 and was certified platinum by the Recording Industry Association of America (RIAA).
+"Crazier" was released on Radio Disney and Disney Channel, and peaked at number 17 on the US Billboard Hot 100 and was certified platinum by the Recording Industry Association of America (RIAA).
 It also entered the singles charts in Australia, Canada, and the United Kingdom.
 "Crazier" was praised by critics, many of whom named it the best song on the soundtrack.
-Swift performed the song as part of a mashup with her song "All of the Girls You Loved Before" (2023) on June 8, 2024, in Edinburgh as part of the Eras Tour (2023–2024).
+Swift performed the song as part of a mashup with "All of the Girls You Loved Before" (2023) on June 8, 2024, in Edinburgh as part of the Eras Tour (2023–2024).